pulakk/blog/remote-camera/connect-router-to-internet.md

 [TP-Link routers do not support VPN Clients](https://community.tp-link.com/en/home/forum/topic/168500) at the time of writing this tutorial.
 Hence, I started by flashing my TP-Link router with the [OpenWRT](https://openwrt.org/) firmware so that I could manually install a VPN client on the router.
 After flashing the router, the USB Modem needed some drivers to be installed prior to configuration.
 Once the router was connected to the internet, I had to choose a VPN software and I picked
 [Wireguard](https://www.wireguard.com/).
-This is a two step process, (i) setting up Wireguard server on a hosted server (e.g. [Digital Ocean](https://www.digitalocean.com/)) and (ii) installing a Wireguard client on the router.
+This is a two step process, (i) setting up Wireguard server on a hosted server (e.g. [Digital Ocean](https://www.digitalocean.com/)) and (ii) installing and configuring Wireguard client on the router.
 Each of these steps are described below in great detail.

 ### Flashing router with OpenWRT firmware